deisold/navigation/README.md

-# The new Navigation Architecture Component in colaboration with Bottom Navigation bar
+# Mastering the Bottom Navigation with the new _Navigation_ Architecture Component

 The demo-app shows the usage of the new _Navigation Architecture Component_ in colaboration with the _Bottom Navigation bar_.